Vendor Intelligence

 Why AP teams can't rely on manual vendor verification, and how automated intelligence catches what spreadsheets miss.

-15 min read January 2025 AP Fraud Prevention
+By Josh Spadaro 15 min read January 2026 AP Fraud Prevention

 Key Takeaways